openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/evolving-test-practices-microsoft.md

 subject matter experts in quality tenets like Security and Accessibility.
 We created Performance v-team which identified common performance bottlenecks in the product and drove changes.
-Another v-team was responsible for monitored the health of the CI pipeline and droving quick actions.
+Another v-team was responsible for monitoring the health of the CI pipeline and driving quick actions.
 Engineers in these special v-teams share expertise but their accountability is aligned to the feature team they work in.